Port of Bequia

-Deep in the Southern Caribbean is a tiny green island, just seven miles square, once known as "Island of the Cloud."
+Deep in the Southern Caribbean is a tiny green island, just seven miles square, once known as "Island in the Clouds."
 Life moves slowly here; days are long, languid, leisurely.
 Most visitors arrive not by cruise ship but by sailboat, anchoring alongside fishing boats in natural bays fringed by white beaches and tangled foliage.
-Like their ancestors, many islanders still make their living from the sea -- fishing, lobster diving, boat building, and working on yachts and cargo ships -- and live in small, sustainable homes with no running water.
+Like their ancestors, many islanders still make their living from the sea -- fishing, lobster diving, boat building and working on yachts and cargo ships -- and live in small, sustainable homes with no running water.
 Shops offer not duty-free goods but genuine local handicrafts, from pottery to scrimshaw (etchings made in whale bone).

 Where You're Docked